bogodars/wanderlust/readme.md

-App showing weather and close most visited places of the chosen city
+App showing weather and closest most visited places of the chosen city